 Simultaneously with the closing of the IPO, our Sponsor purchased an aggregate of 6,250,000 private placement warrants ("IPO Private Placement Warrants") at a price of \$1.00 per IPO Private Placement Warrants, for an aggregate purchase price of \$6,250,000.
-On October 29, 2021, simultaneously with the sale of the Over-Allotment Units, our Sponsor purchased an additional 595,000 private placement warrants (the "Over-Allotment Private Placement Warrants" and together with the IPO Private Placement Warrants, the "Private Placement Warrants"), generating aggregate gross proceeds to us of \$595,000.
+On October 29, 2021, simultaneously with the sale of the Over-Allotment Units, our Sponsor purchased an additional 595,000 private placement warrants (the "Over-Allotment Private Placement Warrants, the "Private Placement Warrants"), generating aggregate gross proceeds to us of \$595,000.